-We have established a LinkedIn group for each of the OPAL program areas in order to strengthen connections between current students, faculty and alumni of OPAL programs, as well as to facilitate student-to-student peer networking.
+We have established a LinkedIn group for each of the MAS program areas to strengthen connections between current students, faculty and alumni of MAS programs, and to facilitate student-to-student peer networking.

 Participation is voluntary, but we encourage you to join this professional networking community.